shocking truth web hosting

 1. List your real traffic and storage needs.

-2. Verify exact inode, CPU, and e-mail limits in writing.
+2. Verify exact inode, CPU, and email limits in writing.

 3. Test sales-chat response time at 2 a.m.

-4. Demand a Let’s Encrypt SSL at no cost.
+4. Demand a free Let’s Encrypt SSL.

-5. Start monthly; monitor uptime independently.
+5. Start monthly; monitor uptime with UptimeRobot.

 References